ngworker/lumberjack/packages/docs/lumberjack-docs-app/docs/drivers/drivers.md

 }
 ```

-The driver module then acts as a wrapper for the driver and the provide function.
+The driver module then acts as a wrapper for the log driver and the provide function.

 ```ts
 import { ModuleWithProviders, NgModule } from '@angular/core';